nest/nest-simulator/doc/userdoc/contribute/code_review_guidelines.rst

   corresponding examples and documentation, as well.
 * A pull request should be coherent and contain only changes that belong together.
-* Please also check that the typesetting of the documentation looks correct. process.
+* Please also check that the typesetting of the documentation looks correct.
 To learn how to test the documentation locally offline, please check out our :ref:`User documentation workflow
   <userdoc_workflow>`.